NXLog Manager configuration

 Configuring SSL debugging

-To gain more insight into SSL communication issues, these changes to the nxlog-manager.conf
+To gain more insight on what happens during the SSL communication and the

-To learn more about these and other options, see the Debugging Utilities section of the Oracle JSSE Reference Guide.
+To learn more about options, see the Debugging Utilities section on the Oracle website.

 After the changes, restart the nxlog-manager